So I picked up this large boy from the MSU Surplus Store:

 Pre-dating EXIF, its image metadata is limited.
 There’s an external ‘411’ thumbnail file that looks a bit like this:

-Most annoyingly, the camera really only likes real Sony batteries, or it shuts down with an “InfoLithium” battery error.
+Most annoyingly, the camera really only likes real Sony batteries, or it shuts down with an “InfoLithium” battery error (swearies in link).
 As this battery format is now used in generate photo lighting systems and Sony don’t make it any more, this may be a camera that dies from DRM before anything else.